neomatrix369/OpenJDKProductivityTool/mani/openJDKProdTool/Readme.md

      * JBehave Code Generator (optional)
      * Maven for Eclipse (m2e)

-Note: most of the above can be installed via the Help > Install New Software menu option in Eclipse, other will need to be manually installed dropping the .jar files into the plugins folder.
+Note: most of the above can be installed via the Help > Install New Software menu option in Eclipse, others will need to be manually installed dropping the .jar files into the plugins folder.

 JDK/JRE required (Eclipse environment): minimum 1.6
 Project type: Maven project

 Libraries & frameworks
 ----------------------
-The below libraries / frameworks are included into the project and some of them are needed for successfully compilation.
+The below libraries / frameworks are included in the project and some of them are needed for successful compilation.
 The pom.xml file helps to resolve these dependencies.

      * JUnit 4 (required)
      * JBehave (required)